Total coloring of 1-toroidal graphs of maximum degree at least 11 and no adjacent triangles: Total coloring

 \begin{theorem} Let $G$ be a $1$-toroidal graph with maximum degree at most $\Delta$, where $\Delta \geq 11$.
 If $G$ satisfies property $\mathcal{P}$, then $G$ admits a total coloring with at most $\Delta + 2$ colors. \end{theorem}

-Consequently, \begin{corollary} Let $G$ be a diamond-free $1$-toroidal graph with maximum degree at most $\Delta$, where $\Delta \geq 11$.
+Consequently, we have the following corollaries. \begin{corollary} Let $G$ be a diamond-free $1$-toroidal graph with maximum degree at most $\Delta$, where $\Delta \geq 11$.
 If every subgraph $K_{4}$ has a vertex of degree at most four, then $G$ admits a total coloring with at most $\Delta + 2$ colors. \end{corollary} \begin{corollary} Let $G$ be a $1$-toroidal graph with maximum degree at most $\Delta$, where $\Delta \geq 11$.
 If $G$ has no adjacent triangles, then $G$ admits a total coloring with at most $\Delta + 2$ colors. \end{corollary} We prove the \autoref{MainResult} by contradiction.
-Let $G$ be a counterexample to the theorem with fewest edges and $\kappa = \Delta + 2$.
-We also assume that it has been $2$-cell $1$-embedded on the plane/torus (that is, every face of its associated graph is homeomorphic to an open disc).
-Since the property $\mathcal{P}$ is deletion-closed, then $G$ is also a $\kappa$-deletion-minimal graph and the properties (P1)--(P5) holds for $G$.
+Let $G$ be a counterexample to the theorem with $|V| + |E|$ is minimum, and fix $\kappa = \Delta + 2$.
+We also assume that it has been $2$-cell $1$-embedded in the plane/torus (that is, every face of its associated graph is homeomorphic to an open disk).
+Since the property $\mathcal{P}$ is deletion-closed and every proper subgraph of $G$ is also a $1$-toroidal graph, it follows that $G$ is a $\kappa$-deletion-minimal graph.
 Let $G^{\dagger}$ be the associated graph of $G$.
-Hence $G^{\dagger}$ is also $2$-connected and every face boundary is a cycle of $G^{\dagger}$.
-A face $f$ is called a {\em big face} if its size is at least four.
-If there exists a big face with two discontinuous true vertices on the boundary and these two vertices have degree at most five, then add a line linking these two vertices in this face, and call this line a {\em new edge}.
-After recurrence adding new edges, we obtain an embedded graph $G^{*}$.
-By the construction, every face boundary of $G^{*}$ is also a cycle.
-Note that $G^{*}$ maybe have multiple edges, but if $e_{1}$ and $e_{2}$ are multiple edges, then both are new edges, since $G$ and $G^{\dagger}$ are simple graphs.
+It is easy to see that $G^{\dagger}$ is also $2$-connected and every face boundary walk is a cycle of $G^{\dagger}$.
+If there exists a $4^{+}$-face $f$ with two discontinuous true vertices on the boundary walk and these two vertices have degree at most five in the current graph, then we add a line linking these two vertices in the face $f$, and call this line a {\em new edge}.
+We constantly add new edges one by one, and obtain an embedded graph $G^{*}$.
+The aim of adding new edges is to partition "big" faces into "smaller" faces such that no two discontinuous true vertices on the boundary walk has "small" degree (at most five).
+By the construction, every face boundary walk of $G^{*}$ is a cycle and the maximum degree of $G^{*}$ is still at most $\Delta$.
+Note that maybe $G^{*}$ has multiple edges, but every face is a $3^{+}$-face.
+If $e_{1}$ and $e_{2}$ are multiple edges, then both are new edges; otherwise, one of them is a new edge and the other is an edge of $G$, which contradicts \autoref{DEDGE}.
 We notice that the crossing vertices are independent in $G^{*}$.